 The first thing your doctor may recommend is a lifestyle change.
 They may suggest you avoid smoking cigarettes, drinking excessive amounts of alcohol, eating unhealthy foods, and exercising less than 30 minutes per day.

 Second, you should try to lose weight because excess body fat causes low testosterone levels.
 Third, get enough restful sleep each night.
-Finally, talk to your doctor about medication treatments.
+Finally, talk to your doctor about medication treatments and explore options such as testosterone tests in the UK to address your specific needs effectively.

 The well-known testosterone replacement therapy (TRT) is now widely practiced among men who suffer from low testosterone levels and related problems.
 TRT restores normal and eliminates symptoms associated with low T. In addition, TRT also boosts libido and improves energy levels.